pnp/blog/content/post/spfx-toolkit-vscode-v-4-2-release/index.md

 ## Cards on the table 🃏 - how does it work

 It is no secret that SPFx toolkit in some functionalities uses the power of [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/).
-In fact we totally understand the fact that for some the terminal may be enough support for developing SPFx solution and additional UI or chat layer is not required.
+In fact we totally understand the fact that for some the terminal may be enough support for developing SPFx solutions and additional UI or chat layer is not required.
 That is why in this release we corrected all of our CLI action logs to present the full command along with all the options passed directly in the output view for this extension

 ![CLI action logs](images/cli-action-logs.png)

-So if the terminal is your thing it is now extremly easy to transfer between SPFx Toolkit and CLI for Microsoft 365 to get similar results when needed.
+So if the terminal is your thing it is now extremely easy to transfer between SPFx Toolkit and CLI for Microsoft 365 to get similar results when needed.

 ## 👏 You ROCK 🤩